 Take advantage of Marrakech's proximity to various day trip destinations.
 Visit the Atlas Mountains, Ouzoud Waterfalls, or the desert city of Ouarzazate.
 These excursions offer unique landscapes and cultural experiences.

-Indulge in the quintessential Moroccan experience by visiting a hammam.
+Indulge in the quintessential Moroccan experience by hammam.
 These traditional bathhouses provide a relaxing and rejuvenating spa experience.
 Enjoy a traditional scrub and massage for ultimate relaxation.

 Celebrate the Amazigh New Year, known as Yennayer, which usually falls in January.
 This holiday is a significant cultural celebration in Morocco, featuring traditional music, dances, and delicious Amazigh cuisine.